 In general when trying for a baby it pays to go for good quality, unprocessed foods as these are likely to be much richer in vitamins, minerals and nutrients and also freer from pesticides and added oestrogens that may disrupt reproductive functioning in both men and women.
 By supplementing a balanced diet and healthy lifestyle with the foods listed above you will help to ensure you have all the nutrients you need to ensure your reproductive system is in optimum condition.

-If you are trying to get pregnant, and are having trouble, please let your Chiropractor know as particular adjustments can have greater effects on this than other adjustments.
+If you are trying to get pregnant, and are having trouble, please let your Chiropractor know so they can tailor the treatment and advice you receive to your situation specifically.